bnewm0609/qa-decontext/README.md

 2. Models behind APIs (OpenAI, Claude).
 3. End-to-end methods and a pipeline-based method (in which we generate clarifying questions, answer them and rewrite the snippets to include the answers).

+For a pip-installable package to run decontextualization on your own data, please see the [`main`](https://github.com/bnewm0609/qa-decontextualization) branch.

 ## Installation
 Install by running:
 ```